Pointwise and correlation bounds on Dedekind sums over small subgroups: Acknowledgement

+The authors would like to thank Sandro Bettin for pointing out the reference~\cite{Bettin} which may be useful to obtain an alternative proof of Corollary~\ref{cor:saving} for $k=2$.
+The authors are also grateful to St{\'e}phane Louboutin for useful comments and to the anonymous referee for pointing out a way to improve Lemma \ref{lem:SmallSols} leading to a better constant in Corollary \ref{cor:D-single}.

-During the preparation of this work M.M. was supported by the Ministero della Istruzione e della Ricerca Young Researchers Program Rita Levi Montalcini and I.S. was supported in part by the Australian Research Council Grant DP200100355.
+During the preparation of this work B.B. was supported by the Austrian Science Fund (FWF) project M 3260-N, M.M. by the Ministero della Istruzione e della Ricerca Young Researchers Program Rita Levi Montalcini and I.S. by the Australian Research Council Grants DP230100530 and DP230100534.